icon-project/relayer-docker/README.md

 ### Prerequisites

-Ensure that the following are installed on your system:
+#### Required Software

 - **Docker**: [Get Docker](https://docs.docker.com/engine/install/)
-- **Docker Compose**: Included with Docker Desktop or install separately for your platform.
+- **Docker Compose**: Included with Docker setup or [install separately](https://docs.docker.com/compose/install/)
-- **curl**
+- **curl** (pre-installed on most systems)
-- **openssl**
+- **openssl** (pre-installed on most systems)

+#### Is a Domain Required?

-If you're planning to use Let's Encrypt for SSL certificates, ensure that your domain is pointing to the server's IP address.
+  If you plan to use Let's Encrypt for SSL certificates, you must have a registered domain name with DNS records correctly pointing to your server's IP address.
+This is necessary for Let's Encrypt to verify your domain and issue SSL certificates.

+  If you do not have a domain, self-signed certificates will be automatically generated and used for SSL.

+  While using Let's Encrypt is not strictly necessary, it is recommended for production environments to secure communication between the client and the server with valid SSL certificates.

 ### Quick Start with Install Script